giorgiopogliani/craftcms-starter-template/README.md

 ## Deploy

 #### deplpy.sh
 You can use the deplpy.sh bash script.
-It's just a simple wrapper arouend rsync and lftp to push files throught ssh or ftp.
+It's just a simple wrapper arouend rsync and lftp to push files to a remote server.

 #### Nod
 You can check out my other simple utility, written in php and can be installed globaly, it's still a work in progress though: [https://github.com/giorgiopogliani/nod](https://github.com/giorgiopogliani/nod).